VincyZed/surge-synthesizer.github.io/manual/Surge.md

 to allow them to self-oscillate in a stable and predictable manner.
-This means they will sound different depending on how hard they're driven, which can be conveniently controlled with the Pre-Filter Gain setting.
+This means they will sound different depending on how hard they're driven, which can be conveniently controlled with the Pre-Filter Gain setting found in the mixer.
 For example, if the resonance peaks of a filter is too loud, increase the Pre-Filter Gain to make the rest of the signal more dominant (and if needed decrease the gain at the output stage of the voice to compensate).